Harper-College-DavidBThomp/davidbthomp.github.io/README.md

 In this session, I learned about forms and security.
 The different attributes and rules that apply specifically to forms include syntax and validation.
 The primary attributes to a from are method and action.
 I learned that the method is either typically GET or POST.
 The action is what the form will direct you to once completed.
 I also learned about how to make a form have default values, radio buttons, and multiple-choice options.
 The security I learned about was mostly down in the HTML, such as validating that input has information.
 I peeked into validation using JavaScript as well.
 Overall, the ability to capture information from a user via a form is critical to building accounts for a database.

+## Assignment 14

+In this session, I learned about AJAX and JSON.
+I learned how JSON is formatted and why the lightweight data interchange format is preferred.
+I also learned about JSON by working with MongoDB, I am concurrently doing WEB 250 and this class.
+While both classes are different in many ways, learning about JSON has taught me how to access JSON from pure JavaScript, which will be useful when trying to access a database JSON in WEB 250.
+I also learned about AJAX, which is the method used to access information over the web, typically information in JSON format.